Introduction

 • [Recommended] Kernel permission: SYS_ADMIN

-• Without this permission, the mapping relationship between rootns network interface names, Pod IPs, and Pod MACs will be obtained by parsing ARP/ICMPV6 packets, and WARN logs will be printed
+• Without this permission, the mapping relationship between rootns network card name, Pod IP, and Pod MAC is obtained by parsing ARP/ICMPV6 packets, and a WARN log is printed.

 • [Required] Kernel permission: SYS_PTRACE

-• [Recommended] File permission: Read-only access to the /var/run/netns directory
+• [Recommended] File permission: Read-only permission for the /var/run/netns directory

-• Without this permission, the performance of obtaining container network namespaces will be affected
+• Without this permission, the performance of obtaining the container network namespace will be affected.

-• deepflow-agent will prioritize obtaining container network namespaces from this directory
+• deepflow-agent will first obtain the container's network namespace from this directory.

-• If this directory cannot be accessed, the container network namespace will be obtained through /proc/$pid/ns/net, with two issues:
+• If this directory cannot be accessed, the container's network namespace is obtained through /proc/$pid/ns/net, with two issues:

 • Permissions required to collect AF_PACKET traffic include: